-qemu.
-Bliss at the moment does not work.
+Android Genericbuilds on Qemu.
+Bliss 14 at the current moment does not work.
 Gearlock causes resizefs errors that do not occur in the current Project Sakura build.
-As the current builds do not have Gearlock.
 There is a version of Bliss 11.13 that does have a working Gearlock in the BLISS OS telegram group.

 qemu-img create -f qcow2 Bliss14.qcow2 20G

 qemu-img createis used to tell the program we want to create.

 -f qcow2is used to tell it we want to create the image using qcow2 format.

 qemu-imgsupports many formats so we want to specify this one.